agilepro/software-craftsmanship/docs/Error Handling/simple-rule-for-exception.md

 It should be obvious, that catching an exception and “swallowing” it is a bad programming pattern.
 Swallowing is the term used when an exception is caught, but execution continues as if nothing happened.
 Writing to a log file that the exception occurred is NOT an acceptable response because the following code will execute on the assumption that everything before it worked.

 The try-block that throw the exception can not be assumed to have run correctly.
 Something went wrong.
-Even if we know the exact exception type, we can’t know how badly the block failed to achieve its mission.
+Even if we know the exact exception type, we can't know how badly the block failed to achieve its mission.
 What you do know is that it can not guarantee that it accomplished the mission.
 So a good program assumes the worst and starts over again.

 ## The Rule in Summary